 3. What is periconception care?

 This is the care of women before conception and during the first eight weeks of pregnancy, which may reduce the risk of congenital disorders.
-It aims for optimal health care for women before conception and in early pregnancy to increase the chance of a normal infant.
+It aims for optimal health care for women before conception and in early pregnancy to increase the chance of an infant without a congenital disorder.

 4. Give examples of how periconception care can prevent congenital disorders?

 - Improve the woman’s diet by food supplementation or fortification.
-In South Africa iodine fortification of table salt can prevent fetal brain damage due to iodine deficiency while folic acid fortification of maize meal has reduced neural tube defects by 30%.
+In South Africa iodine fortification of table salt can prevent fetal brain damage due to iodine deficiency while folic acid fortification of maize meal has reduced neural tube defects by 30 percent.

 - Avoid dangerous substances in the diet such as alcohol.